 The elements of this indicator cover the process of budget preparation and adoption.
 The budget system law regulates the budget calendar and deadlines for the implementation of each phase during the preparation and adoption of the budget.
 Also, the Law on the Budget System and the Instructions for the Preparation of the Budget, prepared every year by the Ministry of Finance, define the uniform program structure of the LGU budget.
 In planning revenues, the local government is obliged to plan them in advance - it is necessary to start from the realization of income for three quarters of the previous year and their assessment for the last quarter of that year, which is the basis for their increase.
-The first three elements focus on respecting the budget, while the last two elements refer to the degree of success of income and expenditure planning.
+The first three elements focus on respecting the budget calendar, one element follows the respect of the programmatic approach in creating the budget, while the last two elements refer to the degree of success of income and expenditure planning.